Dan3tte/justalast/README.md

 - Run on **Windows** directly, or
 - Build an `.exe` using [PyInstaller](https://pyinstaller.org/) with `ui.py` if you want a standalone app.

+## *⚠️ Note for Windows users:*
-- The first time you launch the .exe, Windows may warn you with a blue screen ("Windows protected your PC").
+The first time you launch the .exe, Windows may warn you with a blue screen ("Windows protected your PC").
-- This happens because the app is unsigned (I don’t have a certificate yet).
+This happens because the app is unsigned (I don’t have a certificate yet).
-- Just click "More info" → "Run anyway".
+Just click "More info" → "Run anyway".
 After the first run, Windows will remember your choice.

 ## 💡 Why I made this